tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

               All out-of-vocab inputs will be assigned IDs in the range of [0, num_oov_tokens) based on a hash.
 When `vocabulary` is None, it will convert inputs in [0, num_oov_tokens)
       vocabulary: the vocabulary to lookup the input.
-If it is a file, it represents the source vocab file; If it is a list/tuple, it represents the source vocab list; If it is None, the vocabulary can later be set.
+If it is a file, specify the file path to represent the  source vocab file, example 'tmp/vocab_file.txt';
+              If it is a list/tuple, it represents the source vocab list, example '[A, B, C]';
+              If it is None, the vocabulary can later be set.
       name: Name to give to the layer.
      **kwargs: Keyword arguments to construct a layer.